Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Filtration on cohomology for Conical Symplectic Resolutions

 We prove the non-degeneracy of the intersection form of any CSR. \begin{prop} Any CSR $\M$ has a definite intersection form $H_{\dim_\C \M}(\M) \times H_{\dim_\C \M}(\M) \fun \Q.$ \end{prop} \begin{proof} By \cite[Cor.2.1.14]{deCataldoMigliorini2005} the intersection product for fibres above the relevant strata of semismall resolutions is definite over $\Q$ coefficients.
 Symplectic resolutions are semismall \cite[Prop.1.2]{kaledin2000}, so this applies to $\L=\pi^{-1}(0)$.
 Finally, the inclusion $\L=\pi^{-1}(0) \subset \M$ is a homotopy equivalence for any CSR $\pi:\M\fun \M_0,$ (\cref{CSRproperties}(\ref{CSRcorehomotopyEquiv})). \end{proof}

 By Kaledin--Verbitsky \cite[Thm.1.1]{KaVe02} and Namikawa \cite {Nam08}, it is also known that any CSR $\M$ has a (topologically trivial) deformation whose base is $H^2(\M,\C)$ and whose generic fibre is an affine algebraic variety.
-In the latter variety, there are no non-constant $I$-holomorphic spheres\footnote{the affine variety embeds into some affine space $\C^N$, and there are no non-constant holomorphic functions on $\C P^1$.} so the quantum product is equal to the usual cup product.
-As the quantum product is preserved under deformations of the complex structure (where quantum cohomology is defined over the Novikov field $\k$ over any base field), we deduce:
+In the latter variety, there are no non-constant $I$-holomorphic spheres\footnote{the affine variety embeds into some affine space $\C^N$, and there are no non-constant holomorphic functions on $\C P^1$.} so quantum product equals cup product.
+As the quantum product is preserved under deformations of the complex structure (working over the Novikov field $\k$ over any base field), we deduce:

 \begin{prop} For any CSR, there is a ring isomorphism $QH^*(\M)\iso H^*(\M,\k)$. \end{prop}

 The next lemma describes the basic information on the fixed locus of the $\C^*$-action on a CSR. \begin{lm} Consider a weight-$s$ CSR $(\M,\Fi).$ We have the following: \begin{enumerate} \item Its fixed locus $\F:=\M^{\Fi}$ is a smooth subvariety contained in the core $\L.$ \item $\F$ is a proper\footnote{Meaning: compact in the analytic topology.} variety which breaks into finitely many connected components $\F=\sqcup_\a \F_\a.$ \item Given a fixed point $p\in\F_\a,$ the induced $\C^*$-action on $T_p\M$ has a weight decomposition